allthatjazzleo/pvc-autoscaler-operator/docs/quick_start.md

 ### Prerequisites

 1. Managed Kubernetes cluster (EKS, GKE, etc...)
-2. Operator uses admission webhooks to create disk healthcheck sidecar.
-This requires an installed version of the [cert-manager](https://cert-manager.io/docs/).
-3. CSI driver that supports [`VolumeExpansion`](https://kubernetes.io/docs/concepts/storage/persistent-volumes/#csi-volume-expansion)
+2. CSI driver that supports [`VolumeExpansion`](https://kubernetes.io/docs/concepts/storage/persistent-volumes/#csi-volume-expansion)
-4. A storage class with the `allowVolumeExpansion` field set to `true`
+3. A storage class with the `allowVolumeExpansion` field set to `true`

 ### Install the CRDs and deploy operator in your cluster